lanton97/lanton.github.io/_projects/1_project.md

 img: assets/img/12.jpg
 importance: 1
 category: work
-related_publications: einstein1956investigations, einstein1950meaning
 ---

 This year-long capstone project involved the development of a control system for the teleoperation of a robotic arm.
+The team consisted of 2 electrical engineers, focussed primarily on the development of the sensor systems for the user and robot, and 2 software engineers working on the control system and data processing.

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.